T2LIPthedeveloper/LinkedIn-Easy-Apply-Bot/README.md

 Python 3.10 using a conda virtual environment on Linux (Ubuntu)

-The run the bot install requirements
+To run the bot, install the requirements:
 ```bash
 pip3 install -r requirements.txt
 ```